jmorc/webpack-datagrid/README.md

 | @mui/x-data-grid 4.0.0             |     :x:            |                    |
 | @mui/x-data-grid 5.0.1             |     :x:            | :white_check_mark: |

-Not all combinations were tests, but we are getting console errors whenever `XGrid` is updated to `DataGrid` with webpack 3.
+Not all combinations were tried, but we are getting console errors whenever `XGrid` is updated to `DataGrid` with webpack 3.
 These have only beeen resolved by upgrading the toy app to webpack 4.

 Error with `DataGrid` 4.0.0 and webpack 3: